Pure-Farming/Documentation/docs/resource-types/OGC/index.md

 - [Frequently Asked Questions](#frequently-asked-questions)
 ---

+## Introduction

+OGC API allows users to find out the geographical features of a farm.
+With the help of the OGC API, users can find out the boundary, center point, bounding box, etc. of a holding, plot or land cover.
+The OGC API has three endpoints namely, Collections, OGC and Conformance.

+Collections- The collections endpoint helps you get a list of all feature collections specified in a standard that the server conforms to or metadata describing the collections of data available from the OGC API.
+OGC- The OGC endpoint provides information on the landing page that has the links to the API definition, the conformance statements and to the feature collection in the data set.
+Conformance- This endpoint provides information about the standards that the OGC API conforms to.
+The OGC API is based on the REST standard, where URLs represent data, and actions on the data are performed using HTTP verbs (Such as GET for retrieving data and POST for creating data).
+Any programming language capable of performing HTTPs requests can be used.
+Data returned from API uses the JSON standard.

 ## OGC API - Features

 Pure farming OGC API comply with the OGC Features API, which is a multi-part standard that makes it possible to produce, alter, and query spatial data on the web and that lays out guidelines and standards for APIs that seek to share feature data in a consistent manner.
 Here spatial data is defined as geographical data, thus also known as geospatial data.
 In other words, OGC API - Features standard allows users to work with spatial data over the web.